 - a. access to the employer's books and records has been denied; or - b. the auditor is unable to obtain all the information and explanations which, to the best of the knowledge and belief, are necessary for the purpose of the audit.]

 ABC & Co.

 Certified Public Accountants (Practising) [or Certified Public Accountants]

-[Auditor's address]
+[Auditor Address]

-Date of Auditor's Report
+[Date]

-Example 8 - auditor's report on an ORSO scheme's compliance with certain requirements of the Occupational Retirement Schemes Ordinance - unqualified conclusion
+Example 8 - auditor's report on an ORSO scheme's compliance with certain requirements of the Occupational Retirement Schemes Ordinance - unqualified opinion